Director: Joseph M. Barnby

 Nitay Alon

-Nitay Alon is a PhD student at the Hebrew University of Jerusalem and the Max Planck Institute for Cybernetics.
-His main research aims at understanding the role of Theory of Mind (ToM) in mixed motive situations.
-Nitay's work combines AI and Cognitive Science methods to explore the various aspects of ToM with applications to AI safety, psychiatric disorders and other domains.
-Nitay was one of the co-chairs of the ToM4AI workshop in AAAI2025.
+Nitay Alon is a Postdoc at MIT in the Tenenbaum lab.
+He was previously PhD student at the Hebrew University of Jerusalem and the Max Planck Institute for Cybernetics.
+His main research aims at understanding the role of Theory of Mind (ToM) in mixed motive games.
+Nitay is one of the co-chairs of the ToM4AI workshop at AAAI.
 He holds a M.sc in statistics and Machine learning as well as a BA in economics and B.sc in statistics from Tel Aviv University.

 -